IAmUser4574/zeromq-ros/README.md

 - `ZMQROS_NS_PORT` -- Port of the naming service
 - `ZMQROS_ROBOT_ID` -- A unique identifying name of the robot running ZeroMQ-ROS
 - `ZMQROS_ROOT` -- The location of the root directory of the ZeroMQ-ROS installation

+### Database

+Wherever you choose to run the name server, you must also be running a RethinkDB database.
+This database stores the names and identification numbers of the agents you wish to control.
+These names need to be known a priori for more efficient swarm creation and name allocation.
+To do this run

+    $ rethinkdb --bind all

+This will run the RethinkDB instance.
+In order to populate the database, run the Zui, the ZeroMQ-ROS UI runnning,

+    $ zmqros --ui

+Then to populate the database visit, `localhost:9000/add`.
+The website will ask you for the robot names and an identification number.
+This is useful so that you can link the robot to IP addresses, Vicon identification and so on.

 ## Running